CJPoll/subscribex/README.md

   1. A configurable subscriber abstraction
   1. Simplified channel creation, with the ability to automatically link or monitor the channel process.

+NOTE: `master` is usually in "beta" status.
+Make sure you pull an actual release.

 ## Installation

   1. Add `subscribex` to your list of dependencies in `mix.exs`: